sasoripathos/OI_Practice/README.md

 Please don't judge :) I am also trying to change some of these habits (ie. try to use STL more often)

+[Here](https://blog.csdn.net/pzler) is my blog about programming competition built in high school (written in Chinese).